-Both Bing Translator and Google Translate provides machine translation.
-But before starting comparing of them, let's briefly look at human translation as a kind of make your Joomla multilingual website.
+Both Bing Translate and Google Translate provide machine translation.
+But before we start comparing them, let's briefly look at human translation to make your Joomla multilingual website.

-So the first question that website owners have to consider is the choosing between human and machine translation of Joomla website.
+Website owners have to choose between human and machine translation for Joomla website.
 These two methods differ in three things - cost, time of producing and quality/accuracy of translation.
-It's not a secret that professional human translation is better in accuracy compared to machine translation but requires significant financial investments and longer time of translation.
+It's not a secret that professional human translation is better in accuracy compared to the machine translation but requires significant financial investments and longer translation time.

-Must be said that automated systems becomes more and more comprehensive and accurate with each year and quality of machine translations increases constantly.
+Must be said that automated systems becomes more and more comprehensive and accurate each year and quality of machine translations increases constantly.
 However auto-translated web pages should be post-edited by human.
-SEF Translate - Joomla extension for automatically website translation provides an ability of editing automatically translated web pages, so by using Joomla extension for automatically website translation for Joomla websites, high-quality translation can be achieved at a minimum cost.
+Joomla Translate provides an ability of editing automatically translated web pages, so by using Joomla Translate for Joomla websites, high-quality translation can be achieved at a minimum cost.

 Google Translate and Bing (Microsoft) Translator are the most famous translation services, that provides high quality machine translation.
 But when it comes to automatic translation in Joomla, it's better to know what is the difference between these translators in order to choose the one that suits the best to your needs.

-The first obvious difference between Google and Bing services of automatic translation is the number of supported language.
-At the moment Google maintain 90 languages according to official source and this number is growing.
+The first obvious difference between Google and Bing services of automatic translation is the amount of supported language.
+At the moment Google maintain 139 languages according to official source and this number is growing.
 Using Google Translate you can make automatic translations of your website on such languages:

-If you want to test translator before purchase, free version of automatic translation service may come in handy.
+If you want to test translator before purchasing, free version of automatic translation service may come in handy.
 But, in contrast to Microsoft Translator, Google Translate doesn't provide such possibility.